creamine/java-oreilly-rwsd/chapter_02/README.md

 | Logical (medium cohesion)       | Provides some form of high-level categorization | Encourages violation of SRP                            |
 | Utility (low cohesion)          | Simple to put in place                          | Harder to reason about the responsibility of the class |
 | Temporal (low cohesion)         | N/A                                             | Harder to understand and use individual operations     |

+## Coupling

+Another important characteristic about the code you write is coupling.
+Where cohesion is about how related things are in a class, package, or method, coupling is about how dependent you are on other classes.
+Another way to think about coupling is how much knowledge (i.e., specific implementation) you rely on about certain classes.
+Coupling is concerned with how dependent things are.
+For example, so far the class BankStatementAnalyzer relies on the class BankStatementCSVParser.
+What if you need to change the parser so it supports statements encoded as JSON entries?
+What about XML entries?
+This would be an annoying refactoring!
+But do not worry, you can decouple different components by using an interface, which is the tool of choice for providing flexibility for changing requirements.